adamw/website/content/blog/2013-08-21-dependency-injection-in-play-with-macwire.md

     }</p></div>
     ";}
 categories:
-  - Dependency Injection
-  - Framework
-  - Library
-  - Macros
-  - MacWire
-  - Play
+  - dependency injection
-  - Scala
+  - macwire
-  - Uncategorized
+  - scala

 ---
 The most recent release of [MacWire (0.4)][1] (a Scala macro to generate wiring code for class instantiation, DI container replacement) comes with new utilities which make it easier to integrate with frameworks which require **by-class instance lookup**.
 An example of such a framework is [Play!][2], which is quite quickly gaining popularity in the web-development world.